 From a travel insurance perspective - this is now what's called a "known event", it's widely accepted that Egypt (all of it) is potentially dangerous and unpredictable.
 If you go there regardless, it could be considered that you deliberately put yourself at risk and your insurer (depending on who it is) may reject any claims.
 That means lost pre-paid trips, cancelled hotel bookings, any expenses for emergency evacuation flights, any medical bills, or damaged or lost valuables.

 In addition Egyptian infrastructure is falling apart. the banks are closed, few are getting paid, the share market was in free-fall before it was closed, the ports are closed and it won;t be long before there are severe shortages.
-Doesn't sound like a relaxing holiday destination. almost 8 years ago
+Doesn't sound like a relaxing holiday destination. over 8 years ago

 Jacko, I stand by what I said last week.... and point out that although Sharm remains calm, it is subject to a national strike (they think hotel staff might join in).

 However,now the major protest, the so-called Day of Departure has passed with little incident, I think Egypt is entering a period of uneasy calm.
 This depends of course on Mubarak's willingness to stick by the concessions he's made and the promise to go in September, so it could flare up at any time.
 Keep an eye on the news, and check back at WorldNomads regularly.
 Also, keep an eye on what your government says about the situation.
-Personally, I'd look at going somewhere else, just for peace of mind, but that's a decision you have to make. almost 8 years ago
+Personally, I'd look at going somewhere else, just for peace of mind, but that's a decision you have to make. over 8 years ago

 Jacko, things are changing fast....
 Australia's foreign affairs office TODAY downgraded its travel warning for Egypt. they now say "reconsider your need to travel".